Movie Review : Youth

 While teen love stories and coming of age movies maybe aplenty, the way Ken brings to life, a jolly, slice- of -life, feel good rom com and family drama, without melodrama, preachy dialogues or stereotypical characters, giving every actor his due, makes Youth stand out.

-Overall, Youth is a lively, entertaining and engaging rom com and coming of age drama, which strikes a chord with both youth and family audiences.
-And with Ken, a talented actor-director who has the pulse of the audience, is born.
+Overall, Youth is a lively, entertaining and engaging rom com and coming of age drama, which will strike a chord with both youth and family audiences.
+And with Ken, a talented actor-director ( who understands the pulse of his audience) is born.

 Cast: